NAThompson/DifferentiableRaytracing/README.md

 - Moreland, Kenneth.
 "Why we use bad color maps and what you can do about it."
 Electronic Imaging 2016.16 (2016): 1-6.

 - Pharr, Matt, Wenzel Jakob, and Greg Humphreys.
-Physically based rendering: From theory to implementation.
+"Physically based rendering: From theory to implementation."
 Morgan Kaufmann, 2016.

 ---

 - Barr, Alan H. "Ray tracing deformed surfaces."
 ACM SIGGRAPH Computer Graphics 20.4 (1986): 287-296.

+- Palais, Richard S. "The visualization of mathematics: towards a mathematical exploratorium."
+Notices of the AMS 46.6 (1999): 647-658.

+- Pressley, Andrew N. "Elementary differential geometry."
+Springer Science & Business Media, 2010.